samurai-no-shogun/vapi-transfer-call-integration/README.md

 1. Create a new project on [Railway](https://railway.app/)
 2. Connect your GitHub repository
+3. Set up environment variables in Railway:
+   - Add `FLASK_API_KEY` with a secure value
-3. Railway will automatically:
+4. Railway will automatically:
    - Detect the Python environment
    - Install dependencies from requirements.txt
    - Use the Procfile to start the application
-4. Your application will be available at the URL provided by Railway
+5. Your application will be available at the URL provided by Railway

 ### Webhook Response Format